 1st calculator, Gain: Hopefully it is both self-explanatory and the most useful.
 Technically, any units work (like price or distance or weight or time).
 Or Dollars or Euros, but gain calculations need Not be money.

-2nd calculator, Yearly Total Return Percentages: To be descriptive here, the six initial defaults are the same six years of example numbers in the "manual calculation" table above.
+2nd calculator, Total Return Percentage: To be descriptive here, the six initial defaults are the same six years of example numbers in the "manual calculation" table above.
 To be the complete return, each real data percentage should be the years Total Return, which includes reinvested dividends.
 Morningstar.com shows ten years of these annual Total Return numbers (which for stocks are at their Price vs Fair Value tab, and for funds are at their Performance tab).
+But meaning, here enter the yearly percentage, like as 15 instead of 1.15x.
 Then this method makes getting the compounded gain numbers be easy.
-If including the current partial year, don't compute it as a full year.
-The Annualized rate is distorted by incorrect duration, but the 2nd calculator can determine the correct annualized partial year duration so far this year.

 3rd calculator, Future Value: This one is perhaps less useful, but if no withdrawals or additions, it might estimate expectations of final value, however a future variable market gain rate is not predictable.